PrayogaBoedihartoyo/PrayogaBoedihartoyo/README.md

 <h2 align="center">Hello there!
 My name is Prayoga Boedihartoyo. 👋🤓</h2>
-<p align="center">I'm currently a student pursuing my Bachelor of Technology in from Yogyakarta.
+<p align="center">I'm currently a backend developer from Lampung.
 I'm passionate about areas of machine learning like deep learning and reinforcement learning:man_technologist:.
 I have also participated in several competitions and organizational activities on campus, eve now I am still involved in that. in several cases in lectures and outside lectures and.
 Passionate about AI(Actificial Intelegent) and i've make so project for detection object.
 Currently i'm working as Backend Engineer with Golang and Python Technology..
 </p>

 <p align="center">